Get 80% off your plan for your first 3 months*

 Recession preparation focuses on protecting cash flow, maintaining customer relationships, and staying flexible.
 While there's no single way to recession-proof a business, smart strategies can help you weather the downturn.

 Cowling notes that exporters are often protected because they spread their risk across multiple economies.
-For example, during the Global Financial Crisis (GFC), Australian exports to China increased by 16 percent, which helped offset a 36 percent fall in exports to the rest of the world, according to Treasury analysis of the GFC recovery.
+For example, during the Global Financial Crisis (GFC), Australian exports to China increased by 16%, which helped offset a 36% fall in exports to the rest of the world, according to Treasury analysis of the GFC recovery.
 For most small businesses, however, it's about navigating the cycle with clear priorities.

-Here's what our experts recommend, even when you're juggling inflation and a tight employment market.
+Here's what the experts recommend, even when you're juggling inflation and a tight employment market.

 1. Preparing for a sales downturn